-This is similar to the above worksheet, as it also walks one through the ABC Model whenever one may need it.
-It may be more appropriate for adults, however, while the preceding worksheet may be more appropriate for younger people (simply because it is more colorful and prompts for fewer responses).
-This worksheet also works regardless of one’s prior knowledge of the ABC Model.
+This exercise is similar to the above worksheet, as it also walks one through the ABC Model whenever one may need it.
+It may be more appropriate for adults; however, while the preceding worksheet may be more suitable for younger people (only because it is more colorful and includes more specific prompts), this worksheet breaks it down in a slightly different way:

-This worksheet also walks one through the ABC Model but is targeted towards therapists to give to their clients.
+This worksheet also walks the user through the ABC Model but is targeted towards therapists as a resource to give to their clients.
 It is also slightly more visual than the other worksheets, so it may be helpful for anyone who prefers visual methods.

 A Take-Home Message

-- Beck, J.S.
-(2011).
+- Beck, JS (2011).
 Cognitive behavior therapy: Basics and beyond (2nd ed.), New York, NY: The Guilford Press.

 David, D., Cotet, C., Matu, S., Mogoase, C., Stefan, S. (2018).
 50 years of rational-emotive and cognitive-behavioral therapy: A systematic review and meta-analysis.
 Journal of Clinical Psychology, 74(3), 304-318. doi:10.1002/jclp.22514

 - Ellis, A. (2000).
-Can rational emotive behavior therapy (REBT) be effectively used with people who have devout beliefs in god and religion?
+Can rational emotive behavior therapy (REBT) be effectively used with people who have devout beliefs in God and religion?
 Professional Psychology-Research and Practice, 31(1), 29-33. doi:10.1037/0735-7028.31.1.29

 - Fuller, J.R., DiGiuseppe, R., O’Leary, S., Fountain, T., Lang, C. (2010).
 An Open Trial of a Comprehensive Anger Treatment Program on an Outpatient Sample.
-Behavioural and Cognitive Psychotherapy, 38(4), 485-490. doi:10.1017/S1352465810000019
+Behavioral and Cognitive Psychotherapy, 38(4), 485-490. doi:10.1017/S1352465810000019

 - Jorn, A. (2016).
 Rational Emotive Behavior Therapy.
 Psych Central.
 Retrieved from https://psychcentral.com/lib/rational-emotive-behavior-therapy/